nextstrain/ncov/docs/src/reference/workflow-config-file.rst

 -----------------

 -  type: string
--  description: Path to a Conda environment file to use for the workflow when the workflow is run with `Snakemake’s ``--use-conda`` flag <https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management>`__.
+-  description: Path to a Conda environment file to use for the workflow when the workflow is run with `Snakemake's ``--use-conda`` flag <https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management>`__.
 -  default: ``workflow/envs/nextstrain.yaml``

 custom_rules